The evolution of life

 Intelligence as the foundation of programming

 Today, we have informatic systems such as computers that give us a good idea about how a program works, first of all distinguishing between hardware and software: although the hardware is essential to make the software run, it is only the last that contains the programmed instructions which allow us to get what we want.
 However, each program works only and if there has been a form of intelligence that has defined and ordered the instructions that will then be executed.
-In addition, as it occurs in the evolution of life, the computer programs also evolve, in the sense that more and more complex programs are able to work by integrating within them other programs of a simpler level, but that perform indispensable functions to run complex programs.
+In addition, as it occurs in the evolution of life, computer programs also evolve, in the sense that more and more complex programs are able to work by integrating within them other programs of a simpler level, but that perform the needed instructions to run complex programs.
 So, in just over sixty years, in the field of informatics science, we have shifted from the programming alphabet to increasingly advanced languages, capable of making computers perform operations of considerable complexity, creating stunning effects, such as in today's most evolved video games.
 Even in this case, who could have imagined such a development only a century ago?

 Colonies and cellular societies